slalom-ggp/dataops-project-template/data/taps/README.md

 # Data Taps - README

-This folder contains scripts and configuration needed to extract data using the [Singer Taps](https://singer.io) platform.
+This folder contains scripts and configuration needed to extract external source data using the open source [Singer Taps](https://singer.io) platform.

 ## Table of Contents